“It’s OK—we’ll be fine,” Jim Balsillies, former Co-CEO of BlackBerry.

 Over the years, these institutions have been forced to innovate.
 Students have their expectations set by large technology companies, like Facebook, that continually innovate and improve their digital experiences.
 Higher education has had to continue innovating on its digital products to meet these expectations and keep up with the leaders in digital experiences.

 When is this type of innovation necessary?
 It’s when you have an existing product or platform that needs to be improved because it’s not meeting user needs anymore, but you can’t just start from scratch.
 If you have a digital experience, then innovating on it is always necessary.
-It’s a permanent process, like maintaining your home or eating everyday.
-How these processes fit together
+It’s a permanent process, like maintaining your home.

 The difference between the terms invention and innovation is important to understand.
 They’re two completely different processes and each serves its own purpose.